Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.03 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.08).

-- Brewers pitchers combine to allow 92 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to rank 24th in baseball in home runs given up (94 total, 1.3 per game).

-- The righty's last appearance was on Tuesday against the Minnesota Twins, when he went six innings, surrendering three earned runs while giving up seven hits.
+- The righty's most recent appearance was on Wednesday against the Minnesota Twins, when he went five innings, surrendering four earned runs while allowing five hits.

+- The 32-year-old has an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.